aaishwin/Statsketball/README.md

 where $\boldsymbol{\mu}_i = \frac{1}{|C_i|}\sum_{\mathbf{x} \in C_i} \mathbf{x}$ is the centroid of cluster $i$.

- KMeans with k=12 and n_init="auto" gives us directly interpretable centroids, or the average player for each type.
+ KMeans with $k=12$ and `n_init="auto"` gives us directly interpretable centroids, or the average player for each type.
 This gives us a stable baseline to use for consensus.

  ### 3.4: Co-Association Matrix Consensus